 How To Read the 1040 Tax Tables

 First, you'll need to know what your "taxable income" is.
-You can find that on Line 15 of your Form 1040.
+You can find that on Line 15 of your Form 1040 for 2021.

 Next, scroll down through the tax tables found in the IRS publication mentioned above to find your taxable income in the two far left columns.
 Incomes are grouped in ranges of $25 at very low income levels, and increase to ranges of $50 at incomes of $3,000 or more.
 The tables detail income ranges all the way up to $100,000.
 Separate tax computation worksheets are provided if your taxable income is more than $100,000.